What you can expect to pay for dehumidifier running costs now the temperature has dropped

-There are many reasons why people choose to use dehumidifiers, particularly as outside temperatures begin to fall.
-Not only can they eliminate the issues associated with hanging damp laundry around the house, such as damp, but they can also help to reduce the time it takes for your washing to get dry as well as solving and preventing condensation.
+There are many reasons why people choose to use dehumidifiers, particularly as the seasons change and it becomes colder and wetter outside.
+Not only can they eliminate the issues associated with hanging damp laundry around the house, such as damp, but they can also help to reduce the time it takes for your washing to get dry and help solve and prevent condensation.

 When calculating dehumidifier running costs, you need to look at the model's power rating and how much you pay for electricity per kWh.
-From October 2022, following the energy price guarantee, the national average price of electricity will be 34p/kWh.
+From 1 October – 31 December 2025, following the energy price guarantee, the national average price of electricity will be 26.35/kWh.

 Dehumidifiers are rated in Watts (W) and this is the amount of power the they use.
 The higher the power, the more energy it uses.